udberg/clone-new-york-times-article/README.md

 git pull

-If you have vscode live-server installed, run it and open localhost:3000
+If you have vscode live-server installed, run it and open localhost in your browser

-### Setup

-Clone the project locally.

 ### Linters